-Without prejudice to the provisions set out in the treaties to avoid double taxation, in general those individuals that do not reside in Spain pursuant to the provisions set out in article 9 of the PIT Law and who, at 31 December each year, own properties that are located in Spain or rights that are executable in Spain, are subject to WT, without prejudice to any applicable exemptions.
+Without prejudice to the provisions set out in the treaties to avoid double taxation, in general those individuals that do not reside in Spain pursuant to the provisions set out in article 9 of the IRPF Law and who, at 31 December each year, own properties that are located in Spain or rights that are executable in Spain, are subject to Wealth Tax, without prejudice to any applicable exemptions.

-Taxpayers will be entitled to apply a minimum exemption amount to 700,000 euros, as well as the general scale of charges whose tax rates ranges from 0.2% to 3.5%, and without prejudice to what had already been established, where appropriate, in each Autonomous Region.
+Taxpayers will be entitled to apply a minimum exemption amount to 700,000 euros, as well as the general scale of charges whose tax rates ranges from 0.2% to 2.5%, and without prejudice to what had already been established, where appropriate, in each Autonomous Region.
+For year 2021, the LPGE 2021 foresees a taxation between 0.2% and 3.5%.